stennety/mywebsite/_posts/2024-10-30-MR-Best-Practices.md

 Include relevant test cases to verify the correctness of your changes.
 This demonstrates that you've considered different scenarios and helps maintain the overall code quality.

 #### 5.2 Update Existing Test Cases
-Run a full build before raising your MR. Existing well-written test cases should fail.
+Run a full build before raising your MR. Existing well-written test cases may fail if your new code modified existing behavior.
 If existing test cases do not fail as a result of the new code changes, then you need to update the existing test cases appropriately.

 #### 5.3 Create New Test Cases
 Where possible, create new test cases for new functionality.
 Or better yet, inspect the Code Coverage metrics and add any relevant test cases.